advay-c/Glenforest-Christmas-Invitational-23-solutions/README.md

-# Python Solutions for the 2023 Glenforest Christmas Invitational
+# Solutions for the 2023 Glenforest Christmas Invitational

+c++ and javascript solutions coming soon!!